 While Woman of the Hour struggles when it comes to pacing and narrative structure, this is still an incredible start for Kendrick’s directorial work due to its clever dialogue, excellent balance of comedy and suspense, and captivating performances.
 It will be exciting when general audiences are able to watch this true crime thriller, with the hopes that positive word-of-mouth will make it a rousing success, and Kendrick continues to grow her directing experience.

-Where can I watch ‘Woman of the Hour’?
+Where Is ‘Woman of the Hour’ Streaming?

 'Woman of the Hour' Review